-The following documents form the evidence base for the Local Development framework (LDF).
-We use these documents as evidence to back up our policies in the LDF ands help us understand the issues in the city.
+The following documents form the evidence base for the now adopted Derby City Local Plan Part 1 - 2017.
+We use these documents as evidence to back up our policies and help us understand the issues in the city.

 This contains information about a plan that was prepared for the land between the railway station and the inner ring road, including Castleward and the former Derbyshire Royal Infirmary site.
 We haven't officially adopted this plan but it provides a guide as to how the area should be redeveloped in the future...

 The SHLAA is an assessment of land and sites which might be able to provide new housing.
 It assesses the suitability, availability and achievability of sites and if/when they are likely to be delivered for housing.

 The assessment includes sites which:

 More information about Derby's SHLAA is available in these documents...

 The National Planning Policy Framework (NPPF) and Planning Policy for Traveller Sites (PPTS) require Local Planning Authorities (LPAs) to carry out assessments of the future accommodation needs of Gypsies and Travellers and Travelling Showpeople.
 These are called Gypsy and Traveller Accommodation Assessments (GTAAs) and they are used as part of the evidence to inform planning policy for Gypsies and Travellers, including identifying the numbers of pitches and types of sites that are needed in the City over the coming years.
 In accordance with the NPPF and the duty to co-operate set out in the Localism Act 2011, a GTAA covering Derby, Derbyshire and East Staffordshire has been produced (June 2015) this replaces the previous GTAA published in 2008 for Derby and Derbyshire.